Columnstore Index Insert

 (until version 17.3)

-The Columnstore Index Scan is not a real operator but merely a visual indicator that an Index Insert or Clustered Index Insert operator is inserting data in a columnstore index.
+The Columnstore Index Insert is not a real operator but merely a visual indicator that an Index Insert or Clustered Index Insert operator is inserting data in a columnstore index.
 Please check the appropriate pages for a full description of the algorithms of those operators.

 The properties below are specific to the Columnstore Index Insert operator, or have a specific meaning when appearing on it.
 For all other properties, see Common properties.
 Properties that are included on the Common properties page but are also included below for their specific meaning for the Index Insert operator are marked with a *.